A Guide to Finding the Best Dentist in Chiang Mai

 Empress Dental Clinic

-Dr. Jarunee, the founder of Empress Dental Clinic, is a favourite dentist among Thai Visa forum posters.
-Some even claim that she’s the best dentist in Chiang Mai.
+Dr. Jarunee, the founder of Empress Dental Clinic, is a favourite dentist among expats in Chiang Mai.

 Dr. Jarunee practiced at Grace Dental Care Clinic before she opened her own clinic at Klong Chonlaprathan Road.
 It’s out of town, but it’s still a good location if you live near Chiang Mai Night Safari.